rust-lang/unsafe-code-guidelines/active_discussion/validity.md

   * Are there any requirements on the metadata?

 * References

+    I propose splitting this discussion into three pieces.

+  * Bit-level properties
     * Presumably, references must be non-NULL.
     * They probably also must be aligned, but is that required every time a reference is taken?
 Also see the [ongoing discussion in RFC 2582][RFC2582].
     * Can there ever be uninitialized bits in a reference?
+  * Memory-related properties
-  * Do they have to be dereferencable?
+    * Do references have to be dereferencable?
 What exactly does that even mean?
+We have a design choice here to make this *not* part of validity, but part of the aliasing model instead (and in fact, that is what miri currently implements).
+In terms of Stacked Borrows, the operation that asserts references being dereferencable is `Retag`, and not the validity check happening at the assignment.
+That helps to keep validity independent of the state of memory.
     * Does `&[mut] T` have to point to data that is valid at `T`?
 This interacts with the question of whether `&*x` is allowed when `x` is a well-aligned non-null dereferencable pointer that points to invalid data.
+  * Size-related properties
+    * For references to unsized types, does validity require the metadata to make sense?
+Valid metadata is required to even define a notion of "dereferencable", because we have to specify the extent of memory that is dereferencable (i.e., we have to specify how many bytes are dereferencable).

+      On the other hand, this makes validity depend on memory, at least for vtables.
+However, vtables are somewhat special memory: They are never deallocated and never mutated.
+So while determining the size depends on memory, we know for sure that the computed size cannot ever change for a given reference.

+      All of this gets much, much more complicated with custom DSTs.
+For example, for a C-style string pointer, does validity require there to be a 0-terminator?
+Should checking for validity, and/or retagging, really execute arbitrary user-defined code to determine the extent of memory covered by this reference?

   * Out of scope: aliasing rules

 * Function pointers